 Super refreshing, fragrant and delicious rose flavoured lassi is perfect to serve guests on special occasions.
 The exciting and irresistible flavours of this lovely pink-hued lassi is sure to impress your guests and bound to make your occasion extra special.

 Making lassi at home is quick and easy, but making perfect lassi might be a little tricky.
 Yogurt and milk are the two main ingredients that I consider as deciding factors of a perfect lassi.
 The texture and creaminess of lassi depend on the quality of the yogurt we use.
 The ratio of milk and yogurt decides the rich and perfectly thick consistency of lassi.
-I managed to make the creamy and rich rose lassi after trying different ratios and different brands of yogurt.
-I suggest using greek yogurt or any thick natural yogurt and do not use any ice cubes after blending as it thins down the lassi.
+I suggest using greek yogurt or any thick natural yogurt and do not use any ice cubes after blending as it alters the lassi consistency.
 Instead, chill lassi in the refrigerator before serving.

-Place yogurt, milk, rose syrup and cardamom in a blender.
+Place yogurt, rose syrup and cardamom in a blender.